Best Bass Headphones Under $50

 - On-Ear.
 Padded speakers sit against the ears but do not enclose them fully.
 The sound quality is good and external background noise is minimal.

 - Over-Ear.
 Also known as Full-Size, Over-Ear headphones completely encase the ears and sit snugly against the sides of the head.
 Some might find them cumbersome but there is no denying that Over-Ear headphones deliver excellent sound quality with little or no outside noises filtering through to the ears.

 Top Bass Headphones Under $50[ws_table id=”105″]

 Although the Sony MDR-ZX110 only has a 30mm sound driver the sound is far better than I expected and the bass quality rivals that of a much bigger driver.
 Apparently, this is due to Sony’s use of PET diaphragms but whatever the reason, it works and works very well.

 Sometimes mistakenly described as On-Ear, the MDR-ZX110 is definitely an Over-Ear model and the headphones fit snugly but not too tightly over the ears.
 This excellent fit keeps outside noises and interference to an absolute minimum and the sound quality, both for bass and other tonal frequencies, rivals that of much more expensive headphones.

 Comfortable to wear, lightweight but sturdy and delivering excellent sound quality, the Sony MDR-ZX110 easily tops my personal favorite list for the best bass headphones under $50.

-Sneaking in at just under $50, the Bluedio T3 is another quality set of bass headphones.
+Sneaking in at just under $60, the Anker Q20 is another quality set of bass headphones.
 The alloy frame is strong and very durable but still lightweight and memory foam padding means they are comfortable to wear.
 The sound quality is excellent and more than comparable to more expensive headphones.